tylerscottarndt/TrumpVocabulary/README.md

  <dt>In Conclusion: </dt>

- <p> Our Neural Network indicates a higher discrepancy in speeches for President Obama; the Naive Bayes model was indifferent; and our additional data analytics revealed a higher discrepancy in speeches for President Trump.
-Therefore, our results are not conclusive enough for us to determine which leader adjusts his public speaking approach when addressing his base when compared to how he addresses the nation.</p>
+-  <p><b>Our Neural Network indicates a higher discrepancy in speeches for President Obama </b></p>

+ -  <p><b>The Naive Bayes model was indifferent; and our additional data analytics revealed a higher discrepancy in speeches for President Trump.</b></p>

+<p><b>Therefore, our results are not conclusive enough for us to determine which leader adjusts his public speaking approach when addressing his base when compared to how he addresses the nation.</b></p>
   <dd>
 </dl>